eddylackmann/Limesurvey-vagrantBox/README.md

 # Default IP address of the webserver after installation
 - 10.10.0.20
-- you can change the default IP address in the vagrant files & in the provision file (/provision.sh)
+- you can change the default IP address in the vagrant file & in the provision file (/provision.sh)